-Uploading file to our site, in some cases you may see the error message: “Unsupported file format or file is not password protected.”
-We have been often asked why such an error may appear even for a valid document protected with a password.
-So we decided to write an article, answering the question, to save some time, both yours and ours.
+While uploading a file to our site, in some cases, you may see the error message: “Unsupported file format or file is not password protected.”
+People often ask us why such an error may appear even for a valid password protected document?
+So, we decided to explain the issue fully and write an article to save both your and our time.

-And it's not a software crash or a problem with your file.
-The fact is that even seemingly identical files may have different internal structure.
-For example, a *.xlsx file may be a document of MS Office 2007, 2010, 2013 or later versions.
-Mind, that each Office version has a completely unique format and algorithm for password protecting.
-Even within one Office version file formats of two documents may be drastically different.
+Let's exclude the possible software crash problem, and the file is OK.
+The possible error message reason could be because even seemingly identical files may have different internal structures.
+For example, a *.xlsx file may be the product of MS Office 2007, 2010, 2013 or later versions.
+You should keep in mind, that each MS Office version has a completely unique file format and password protecting algorithm.
+Even within the same Office version, the file formats of two documents may be drastically different due to some reasons.

-The same information applies to other formats.
-Same-looking *.pdf files may be created by Adobe Acrobat of any version: starting from version 2 and ending with 11 or later, and each Acrobat version has its own unique password protection algorithm.
-The internal structure of a PDF file also depends on the chose variant of file protection: it may be a password for opening, or the protection from performing certain operations (copying, printing, commenting, etc.).
-Similar problems may occur in processing other types of files.
+The same information applies to other file formats.
+Same-looking *.pdf files may be created with Adobe Acrobat of any version: starting from version 2 and ending with 11 or later; and each Acrobat version has its own unique password protection algorithm.
+The internal structure of a PDF file also depends on the chosen variant of file protection: it may be a password for opening the document, or the protection from performing certain operations (copying, printing, commenting, etc.).
+Similar problems may occur in processing other file types.

-At the moment, we have some problems with processing the following file formats:
+At the moment, we may have some problems processing the following file formats:

-The remaining file types are supported in almost 100% of the cases with a few exceptions.
+The remaining file types are supported in almost 100% of the cases, but with a few exceptions.

 So, What's Next?

-We do our best to support as many files and their internal formats as possible.
-If your file was not accepted for processing, submit a ticket to the support team.
+We are doing our best to support as many files and their internal formats as possible.
+If your file is not yet accepted for processing, you may submit a ticket to the support team.